IDSIA/lmtool-fwp/README.md

 `torch.autograd.Function` version can be useful for a quick prototyping with new extensions.

 ## Requirements
-This toolkit requires Pytorch `torch` and Ninja `ninja` (to compile the cuda kernels).
+This toolkit requires PyTorch `torch` and Ninja `ninja` (to compile the cuda kernels).

-The experiments for the paper were conducted with Python 3.6 and Pytorch 1.4.0.
+The experiments for the paper were conducted with Python 3.6 and PyTorch 1.4.0.

 More recent versions of PyTorch are not yet well supported by this toolkit which still uses `torch.nn.DataParallel` for multi-GPU training.
 If you really need to use a more recent version of PyTorch, check the [documentation](https://pytorch.org/docs/stable/generated/torch.nn.DataParallel.html)